-Throughout the chapter, grammar, punctuation, and capitalization changes were made, duplications removed, acronyms used and standardized, and language reworded for clarity.
+Throughout the chapter, grammar, punctuation and capitalization changes were made, duplications removed, acronyms used and standardized, and language reworded for clarity.
 Renumbering and re-arranging of sections was necessary.

-Entities Financially Affected: All enrolled Nevada Medicaid provider types.
+Entities Financially Affected: There is no anticipated fiscal impact to Medicaid provider types (PT).

-Financial Impact on Local Government: No impact on local government known.
+Financial Impact on Local Government: Unknown at this time.

-These changes are effective April 26, 2023.
+These changes are effective May 1, 2025.